 I recently picked up some Made in Japan Morelia’s the original model in SG and the newer Morelia ii in FG and I am excited to put them into testing to see the difference for myself.

-Editors note: This version will finally be released in the US via Mizuno USA in early December!
+Editors note: The Morelia Neo is finally be released in the US via soccer.com.

 Initial Reaction/Difference from the Standard Model